BothaMaartens/DailyNews/README.md

 ### 2.3 Apply Schema Migrations

+Activate MySQL/MariaDB in your Django env.

+-- `pip install mysqlclient`

 With the database created, run Django's migrations to build all the necessary tables.

--- python manage.py migrate
+-- `python manage.py migrate`

-Activate MySQL/MariaDB in your Django env.

--- pip install mysqlclient

 ## 3. Data Loading (Initial Users and Content)